eyshafatima/eyshafatima/README.md

 - 👋 Hi, I’m a student at FAST-NUCES, Islamabad.
 - 👀 I enjoy coding.
 I love solving problems and the sense of accomplishment.
 Over my three years at FAST, I've honed my analytical thinking and collaboration skills.
 - 🌱 I’m currently learning Deep Neural Networks.
-- 📫 You can reach out to me on LinkenIn.
+- 📫 You can reach me on LinkenIn.

 <!---
 eyshafatima/eyshafatima is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.